- Andaman Islands

 Tapioread more »

 TeljavelikA Lithuanian creator-god and smith-god.
-Sometimes referred to as Teljavelik, Telyaveli, Telyaveli, Telyavelik, Telyavelik, Telyaveli(k) or Telyaveli(k).
+In some lore, occasionally known as Teljavelik, Telyaveli, Telyaveli, Telyavelik, Telyavelik, Telyaveli(k) or Telyaveli(k).

 TomorAn Albanian creator-god and wind-god.
-Occasionally identified as Tomor, Tomorr, Tomorr, Baba,Tomorr or Baba,Tomorr.
+In some references, called Tomor, Tomorr, Tomorr, Baba,Tomorr or Baba,Tomorr.

 Triglavread more »